Bridget Jones’s baby is the 3rd installment of the Bridget Jones’ saga…

 The first one was thoroughly enjoyable.
 Second, likable.
 The third and latest was released in September 2016, and I absolutely hated it.

 The movie made me angry.
-I stopped watching three times before I finally finished it.
+I stopped watching it three times before I finally finished it.
 When the final credits finished rolling, I almost gave it two stars.
-Instead, I gave it three, so as not to confuse the Netflix’s recommendation algorithm.
+Instead, I gave it three so as not to confuse Netflix’s recommendation algorithm.

 The next morning, while brushing my teeth, I thought about the movie again.
 I stopped and asked myself, “Why did you hate that movie so much?”